fastforwardlabs/mdffreport12/src/03-technical.md

 ![A BiGAN applied to the task of anomaly detection.](figures/ill-7.png)

-### Sequence to Sequence Models
+### Sequence-to-Sequence Models

-Sequence to sequence models are a class of neural networks mainly designed to learn mappings between data that are best represented as sequences.
-Data containing sequences can be challenging as each token in a sequence may have some form of temporal dependence on other tokens&#151;a relationship that has to be modeled to achieve good results.
+Sequence-to-sequence models are a class of neural networks mainly designed to learn mappings between data that are best represented as sequences.
+Data containing sequences can be challenging as each token in a sequence may have some form of temporal dependence on other tokens; a relationship that has to be modeled to achieve good results.
 For example, consider the task of language translation where a sequence of words in one language needs to be mapped to a sequence of words in a different language.
 To excel at such a task, a model must